Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Rapidity divergences at one loop

 \section{Rapidity divergences at one loop}

 In this section we will derive general conditions for the appearance of rapidity divergences in one-loop scalar integrals with $n+1\geq 2$ external lines, among which $n_R=1$ or $2$ could be Reggeon lines.
-We will not consider integrals with number of Eikonal propagators $>n_R$, since such integrals will not appear in calculations described in the present paper, but such integrals will arise from higher-order induced vertices.
+Integrals from higher-order induced vertices can have more than $n_R$ Eikonal propagators, but such integrals can be reduced to linear combination of integrals with at most $n_R$ Eikonal propagators by partial fractioning, so we will not consider this case.

 An example of integral with one Eikonal propagator $1/\tilde{l}^+$ is given in the left diagram in the Fig.~\ref{Fig:1-loop}, where momentum of the Reggeon satisfies modified kinematic constraint $\tilde{p}^+_n=0$.
 One notes, that it doesn't matter to which end of the Eikonal propagator one attaches the Reggeon line, since $\tilde{n}_+(l+p_n)=\tilde{l}^+$.
-Nontrivial one-loop integrals with two external Reggeon lines will contain at least two Eikonal propagators, e.g. $1/\tilde{l}^+$ and $1/\tilde{l}^-$, and in this case, one can have $m\leq n-1$ external lines connected to the loop in between two Eikonal propagators, see the right diagram in Fig.~\ref{Fig:1-loop}.
+Nontrivial one-loop integrals with two external Reggeon lines will contain at least two different Eikonal propagators, e.g. $1/\tilde{l}^+$ and $1/\tilde{l}^-$, and in this case, one can have $m\leq n-1$ external lines connected to the loop in between two Eikonal propagators, see the right diagram in Fig.~\ref{Fig:1-loop}.
 Momentum of the second Reggeon in this case satisfies the modified kinematic constraint $\tilde{k}_{m+1}^-=0$.
 We denote the loop momentum as $l$ and momenta which flow through the propagators can be represented as $l+p_i$, $i=0,\ldots, n$, where $p_i=\sum\limits_{j=1}^i k_i,\ p_0=0$ and $k_i$, $i=1,\ldots,n$ are (incoming) momenta of external particles.
 In general, integrals which we are going to study can be written as:

 where $d=4-2\epsilon$ and we have chosen the ``Euclidean'' pole prescriptions for the Eikonal poles, while the usual $+i\varepsilon$ prescription for quadratic propagators is implied.
 Integrals with other prescriptions for Eikonal poles can be related with this integrals by analytic continuation, as it will be discussed in Sec.~\ref{Sec:Ints}.